 The Charles and Linda Williams Children's Museum, Daytona Beach

-The Charles and Linda Williams Children's Museum, part of the larger Museum of Arts and Sciences in Daytona Beach, isn't the biggest kid’s museum in Central Florida, but it's definitely worth the affordable admission price.
-It has 9,300 square feet of dedicated kid space and features interactive science experiments, a mock doctor's office, a laser harp and multiple building centers.
+The Charles and Linda Williams Children's Museum at the Museum of Arts and Sciences in Daytona Beach features 9,300 square feet of dedicated kid space with interactive science experiments, a mock doctor's office, a laser harp and multiple building centers.
 There's also a pretend pizza parlor and a planetarium offering an educational laser show.

-Little ones enjoy the 13-foot, 130,000-year-old giant sloth housed in the main museum, and the giant dollhouse, 800 teddy bears and mid-century train cars that are part of the “Americana and Coca Cola” collection.
-Burn off excess energy walking the nature trails or exploring the outdoor sculpture garden before heading home.
+Don’t miss seeing the 800 teddy bears and mid-century train cars that are part of the “Americana and Coca Cola” collection.
+And then, take a walk around the nature trails and explore the outdoor sculpture garden before heading home.

 Orlando Science Center, Orlando